A pneumothorax is a collection of air within the pleural space.

 Image courtesy of Hellerhoff

-May be of use in trained hands, however is typically used in the trauma setting to complete a FAST scan.
+It may be of use in trained hands, however is typically used in the trauma setting to complete a FAST scan.
 Therapeutically may be used to aid drain placement.

 Increasingly used and can be considered the gold-standard.
 Identifies subtle pneumothoraces and allows accurate estimation of the size.